Logistic Q-Learning: Omitted proofs

 On the other hand, we have

 Putting the two equalities together, we get

-as required. \end{proof} The next result shows that, as a consequence of the above property, the realized occupancy measure will be close to the ideal one.
-Notably, the proof only uses Assumption~\ref{ass:linMDP} to make sure that $\dd_k^*$ is a valid occupancy measure. \begin{lemma} Suppose that Assumption~\ref{ass:linMDP} holds.
-Then,
+as required. \end{proof} The next result shows that, as a consequence of the above property, the realized occupancy measure $d_k$ will be close to the ideal one, $d_k^*$.
+The proof only uses Assumption~\ref{ass:linMDP} to make sure that $\dd_k^*$ is a valid occupancy measure. \begin{lemma} Suppose that Assumption~\ref{ass:linMDP} holds.
+Then, $D\pa{\dd_k^*\middle\|\qqd_k} \le \frac{H\pa{\dd_k^*\middle\|\qqd_k}}{1-\gamma}.$ \end{lemma} \begin{proof} The proof follows from direct calculations and exploiting several properties of the relative entropy: